coderofsalvation/lodash-fp-composition/README.md

-Just a bunch of practical functional mixins to make code more readable/maintainable
+Just a bunch of practical functional mixins for **lodash/fp** to make code more readable/maintainable

 ## Philosophy